Which lingua você habla, mon cher?

 French, on the contrary, it’s pretty different and not so intuitive at all.
 It has a pronunciation very different and, at first sight, entirely disconnected from the written language.
 When you proceed in learning its rules, however, it gets clear and very elegant.
 I’m feel very comfortable speaking and hearing French, it seems an extraordinarily familiar language…

-I have friends which are able to speak half a dozen languages, when not more.
+I have friends which are able to speak half a dozen languages, when not a dozen or more.
 That’s pretty distant from my future, as far as it seems to me, but no one of them speak or understand “dialetto Romagnolo”, the language of my countryside (which I’m able to understand and speak with much effort), which has Etruscan roots: that’s pretty awesome, to me!